Dale Burnett

-Dale M. Burnett (January 23, 1908 – April 17, 1997) was an American football back for the New York Giants of the National Football League (NFL).
+Dale M. Burnett (January 23, 1908 – April 17, 1997) was an American professional football back for the New York Giants of the National Football League (NFL).
 He attended Dodge City High School in Dodge City, Kansas.

 Burnett retired in 1939 as the all-time top scorer in Giants history and holder of the franchise record for touchdowns scored, with 25.

 Early life

 Dale Burnett was born January 23, 1908, in Larned, Kansas, a town of fewer than 3,000 people located in the central part of the state.
 He was a student at Dodge City High School, where he played football and basketball.
 As a starting guard on the Dodge City team he helped win back-to-back championships in the Santa Fe League in 1924-25 and 1925–26.

 He enrolled at Kansas State Teachers College in Emporia, Kansas in the fall of 1926 and was awarded athletic letters in football, basketball, and track and field competing for the freshman team.

 He was elevated to the varsity football team in 1927.
 This squad would emerge as co-champions of the Kansas Conference with a record of 7–0–1, including five shutouts — not counting a scoreless tied with local rival College of Emporia to finish the year.

 Team photo of the 1927 Kansas State Teachers College Hornets team.
 Dale Burnett is marked #23, near the center.
 His friend Slim Campbell, who helped him land a pro football job, is marked #21.

 In 1928, with a new coach Frank G. Welch leading the team, Teachers College finished second in the new Central Conference of Kansas with a record of 4–1–1.
 The final game of the season, an 18–0 shutout loss to College of Emporia, had cemented the conference championship for the crosstown rivals.
 Despite the season's disappointing finish, Burnett, starting fullback on the 1928 squad, was beginning to emerge as a star of the Teachers College team.

 Burnett, moving to halfback position, was elected a co-captain of the Kansas State Teachers College team for his 1929 senior season.
 This time the team "began like champions, and finished like them," racking up a conference record of 5–1 (6–2 overall) and winning the Central Conference of Kansas title.
 Burnett was for the third straight year accorded All-Conference honors in the aftermath of the successful season.

 While at Teachers College, Burnett also competed at basketball — captaining the team as a senior and being named to the All-Conference first team during his final two seasons.
 He also was a star of the Hornets' track and field team, gaining recognition as a hurdler and broad jumper.
 In all Burnett won a total of 12 athletic letters during his college career — regarded as a particularly noteworthy achievement.